 Metropolitan and regional transport operates as a network.
 This network is only as strong as its weakest link and the ability of people to change seamlessly from one mode to another - walking to the bus; cycling to the train station; changing from one bus to another - is critical.
-The features of a well-integrated transport system include the physical environment of stops and stations; the length and quality of the walk between services; crossing points; travel information; fares integration; cycle parking; shelter; frequency and capacity of connecting services.
+The features of a well-integrated human-centred transport system include the physical environment of stops and stations; the length and quality of the walk between services; crossing points; travel information; fares integration; cycle parking; shelter; frequency and capacity of connecting services.

-Transport Integration also encompasses the manner in which the public transport, pedestrian and cycling networks link to other major facilities such as major rail stations, Dublin Port and Dublin Airport.
+Transport Integration also encompasses the manner in which the public transport, pedestrian and cycling networks link to other major facilities such as major rail stations, Dublin Port, in particular for passengers wishing to travel by ferry without cars, and Dublin Airport.